-This topic explains how to create and edit an SQL query in dbForge Studio using the Query Builder features.
+This topic explains how to create and edit an SQL query in dbForge Fusion for SQL Server using the Query Builder features.

 We are going to create a sample query by using visual query designer.
 We will use the AdventureWorks2012 database.
 Assume we need to display all the employees whose total sales result for the preceding year is greater than 2 000 000.